singleron-RD/CeleScope/docs/rna/mkref.md

 `--fasta` Required.
 Genome fasta file.
 Use absolute path or relative path to `genomeDir`.

 `--gtf` Required.
 Genome gtf file.
-Must be relative file path to genomeDir.
+Use absolute path or relative path to `genomeDir`.

 `--mt_gene_list` Mitochondria gene list file.
-Must be relative file path to genomeDir.
+Use absolute path or relative path to `genomeDir`.
 It is a plain text file with one gene per line.
 If not provided, will use `MT-` and `mt-` to determine mitochondria genes.